openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /tokens`

-For the use case where we are providing a `username` and `password`, optionally with a `project_name` or `project_id`.
-If a project is specified by `project_name` and the owning domain of the project was specified having private projects, then a `domain_id` or `domain_name` must also be specified to uniquely identify the project.
-If a `project_name` or `project_id`is NOT provided, the system will use the default project associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.
+For the use case where we are providing a `username` and `password`, optionally with either a project (by specifying a `project_name` or `project_id`) or a domain (by specifiying a `domain_name` or `domain_id`).
+If a project is specified by `project_name` and the owning domain of the project was specified as having private projects, then a `domain_id` or `domain_name` must also be specified to uniquely identify the project.
+If both a domain and a project is specified, then the most granular scope is set (i.e. the token is scoped to the project).
+If neither a project or domain is provided, the system will use the default project associated with the user, and a 401 Not Authorized will be returned if the default project is not found or able to be used.

 If this user was created in a domain that was specified as having a private namespace for users and the password credentials contain `username`, rather than `user_id`, then either a `domain_id` or `domain_name` must also be specified as part of the credentials.
-In this case, if a default project is also specified by `project_name`, then a default `domain_name` or `domain_id` must also be specified.

 Request: